 Caledonia Mining Corporation Plc Notification of relevant change to significant shareholder

-/EIN News/ -- ST HELIER, Jersey, Sept.
-29, 2020 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (NYSE AMERICAN: CMCL; AIM: CMCL) ("Caledonia" or the "Company") announces that it received notification on September 28, 2020, from BlackRock, Inc., which is a "significant shareholder" of the Company as defined by the AIM Rules for Companies, that it has slightly increased its interest in the Company and on September 25, 2020 crossed a particular threshold for notification of its holdings in the Company.
+/EIN News/ -- ST HELIER, Jersey, Oct.
+02, 2020 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (NYSE AMERICAN: CMCL; AIM: CMCL) (“Caledonia” or the “Company”) announces that it received notification on September 30, 2020, from BlackRock, Inc., which is a “significant shareholder” of the Company as defined by the AIM Rules for Companies, that it has slightly decreased its interest in the Company and on September 29, 2020 crossed a particular threshold for notification of its holdings in the Company.
 A copy of the notification is below.

 TR-1: Standard form for notification of major holdings